-NERSC's newest supercomputer, named Cori, currently has Phase I (the Haswell partition) installed.
-Cori Phase I has a (theoretical) peak performance of 1.92 petaflops/sec, 52,160 compute cores for running scientific applications, 203 terabytes of memory, and 28 petabytes of online disk storage with a peak I/O bandwidth of > 700 gigabytes (GB) per second.
+NERSC's newest supercomputer, named Cori, includes the Haswell partition (Phase I) and the KNL partition (Phase II).
+The Haswell partition has a (theoretical) peak performance of 1.92 petaflops/sec, 2,004 compte nodes (64,128) compute cores for running scientific applications, 203 terabytes of memory.
+The KNL partition has a (theoretical) peak performance of 27.9 petaflops/sec, 9,304 compute nodes (632,672 cores in total), and 1 PB of memory.
+The Cori system also has a 28 petabytes of online disk storage with a peak I/O bandwidth of > 700 gigabytes (GB) per second, and 1.8 petabytes (PB) of SSDs in the Burst Buffer, with >1.7TB/s aggregate I/O bandwidth.

 Cori Phase I and II system configuration details are given below.